CUSA Promo Codes, Football Predictions, Computer Picks & Best Bets | Bowl Season

 CUSA Football Promo Codes, Predictions, Computer Picks & Best Bets | Bowl Season

-The bowl season schedule features four CUSA matchups, with Western Kentucky (+4.5) against Old Dominion among the best bets against the spread, according to our projections.
-For more tips, including parlay possibilities, scroll down.
+The bowl season slate features four CUSA matchups, with Western Kentucky (+4.5) against Old Dominion among the best bets against the spread, according to our projections.
+For more suggestions, including parlay opportunities, see below.

 Sportsbook Promo Codes